 Because of its spines, the Dwarf Golden Japanese Barberry can be useful for blocking spaces where animals such as cats come into your garden, and even to discourage people too.
 Planted beneath windows it makes them much less attractive to anyone wanting to enter your property, so this plant can protect you as well as bring beauty and color to your garden.
 As well, avoid planting where you will constantly be walking by and brushing against the bush.
 You can just allow this plant to grow naturally, as it will always stay neat and compact, but if you want even greater neatness, for a low hedge for example, then it can be clipped at any season and it will grow very densely, giving you the well-groomed look you want.

-So if you are looking for low-maintenance, bright color, hardiness and the ability to grow in almost any kind of soil, the Dwarf Golden Japanese Barberry is the ideal choice.
+Our plants have been produced by taking pieces of those original plants and growing them under controlled conditions.
+Seedling plants may be cheaper, but they will not have the great color and compact size of this correct form of the Dwarf Golden Japanese Barberry.
+As well, very few seeds are produced by this variety, and any seedlings usually die, so this variety does not spread into the wild, as some older, seed-grown varieties do.
+If you are looking for low-maintenance, bright color, hardiness and the ability to grow in almost any kind of soil, the Dwarf Golden Japanese Barberry Bushes are the ideal choice.
 Our supplies of this popular plant may be limited, so order now and enjoy three seasons of color from a tough and reliable plant.